 In fact, I’ve recently heard about “clients” who post an advertisement via job boards, get you to contact them on Skype, and then send you malware in the form of a zip file that supposedly contains “writing guidelines” for the project.
 It’s horrific that there are so many people out there who don’t care about others and want to jeopardise everything that someone else has worked for, but it happens a lot.

-One of the key lessons I’ve learned in my first six months as a freelance writer is that you’re got to be careful who you trust.
+One of the key lessons I’ve learned in my first six months as a freelance blogger is that you’ve got to be careful with who you trust.
 There are also clients out there who seem so nice that you rely on their emails as your only form of written agreement, and then they suddenly go MIA and you don’t get paid for the work that you’ve already submitted.
 (Yes, this has happened to me before and it sucks.)

 Something that other people tend to forget about being self-employed is: we have to work at all times if we want to earn money.
 We have to work through vacations, personal days, and sick days, otherwise, we won’t get paid.
 It takes a lot of drive to be able to keep a freelance blogging business going.
 Even if it’s successful, it doesn’t just run itself.
-(But how amazing would it be if it did? *Daydreams*)I've worked harder than I've ever worked before to build my freelance writing biz over the last six months.
-Even when I'm not working, I find it difficult to switch off - because I'm constantly thinking about ways I can improve my business.Click To Tweet
+(But how amazing would it be if it did? *Daydreams*)I've worked harder than I've ever worked before to build my freelance blogging biz over the last six months.
+Even when I'm not working, I find it difficult to switch off because I'm constantly thinking about ways I can improve my business.Click To Tweet

-Being a freelance writer isn’t a job – it’s a lifestyle.
-You’ve got to make sure that you have enough drive, dedication and determination to keep it going, otherwise you’ll never get anywhere.
+Newsflash: being a freelance blogger isn’t a job, it’s a lifestyle.
+You’ve got to make sure that you have enough drive, dedication and determination to keep it going, otherwise, you’ll never get anywhere.
 Sure, we all struggle with productivity sometimes (who doesn’t?), but perseverance is the key.
 You’ve totally got this, dude.

-One thing that you should know about being a freelance writer is that you’re going to have bad days.
+One thing that you should know about being a freelance blogger is that you’re going to have bad days.
 You’re going to have days where you don’t believe that you’re going anywhere, you don’t want to do it anymore, and you want to give up.
 After all, it might be the best job in the world, but it’s still a job.
 It’s a way of making a living.

-But, you must push past those bad days.
+Having said that, you must push past those bad days.
 You must pick yourself back up and try again.
 Because, let’s face it, the good far outweighs the bad.

 Not only do you get to do what you love for a living, which is write, but you also get to create something that’s just yours.
 Yours alone.
 Nobody else’s.
 Your business belongs to you.
 It’s your wins and your gains.
-And nobody can take that way from you.
+And nobody can take that away from you.